Baylor University sexual assault scandal

+In 2018, a plaintiff's attorney, Jim Dunnam, accused Baylor of implementing a "concerted strategy to get the public to believe this is entirely and only a football-related problem."

 Background

 In September 2015, following the conviction of former football players Tevin Elliot and Sam Ukwuachu for sexual assault, as well as allegations against other players, Baylor University commissioned the law firm Pepper Hamilton to conduct an independent external investigation regarding Baylor's handling of sexual violence.

-Also, in April 2016, former player Shawn Oakman was arrested on sexual assault charges.
-Head coach Art Briles was terminated on May 26, 2016, following the presentation of Pepper Hamilton's report.
+In April 2016, former player Shawn Oakman was arrested on sexual assault charges.

+After the presentation of Pepper Hamilton's report, the university fired head coach Art Briles on May 26, 2016.
 Baylor president Ken Starr and athletic director Ian McCaw also resigned.
 Jim Grobe, a former Wake Forest head coach and former chairman of the AFCA Ethics Committee, was hired on an interim basis.

-Following the threat of a lawsuit by Briles for wrongful termination, Baylor provided an out-of-court settlement.
-Briles and Baylor are co-defendants in a lawsuit filed by a woman allegedly sexually assaulted by a football player.
-After Briles's departure, many Baylor football players, including Jarrett Stidham, announced it would best for them to transfer to other schools.
-Seven members of the 2016 recruiting class requested to be released from their National Letter of Intent, and six of the then-seven commits in the 2017 recruiting class decommitted.
+After Briles threatened to sue the school for wrongful termination, Baylor provided an out-of-court settlement.
+In 2016, Briles and Baylor were co-defendants in a lawsuit filed by a woman allegedly sexually assaulted by a football player.
+After Briles's departure, many Baylor football players, including Jarrett Stidham, decided to transfer to other schools.
+Seven members of the 2016 recruiting class asked to be released from their National Letter of Intent, and six of the seven players who had committed to join the 2017 recruiting class withdrew.

-In a lawsuit, a previous student accused the university of fostering a "hunting ground for sexual predators" and suggested that the football program used rules prohibiting students from engaging in pre-marital sex and drinking alcohol as a method of intimidating students into silence.
-Further, there are reports of a student suing the university in 2016 because officials ignored rape claims.
-In response to the multiple lawsuits against them, the school stated, "Baylor University is pleased that the parties were able to resolve this dispute".
+One former student who sued the school accused it of fostering a "hunting ground for sexual predators" and suggested that the football program used rules prohibiting students from engaging in pre-marital sex and drinking alcohol to intimidate students into silence.
+Another 2016 lawsuit reportedly charged university officials with ignoring rape claims.
+In response to the multiple lawsuits, the school stated, "Baylor University is pleased that the parties were able to resolve this dispute".